Abhishek-028/SQL_Learnings/README.md

 # SQL_Learnings
-## This repo is created to store all sql concepts and questions that are important in interview prespective
+## This repo is created to store all sql concepts that are important in interview prespective